datamapio/geoid/lookup.md

 Ex.
 826SCD0001 = S14000001
 Ex.
 826WCD0041 = W07000041
 Ex.
 826NCD0001 = N06000001

+Note: We use CD as a delimiter for Constituency Division, as it is similar to the US Congressional District
 Note: Does not conform to Const Codes

 Note: 650.
 The 591 constituencies in England, Northern Ireland and Wales (533 in England; 40 in Wales; and 18 in Northern Ireland) came into force at the May 2010 General Election.
 In Scotland, the 72 constituencies were reduced to 59 in May 2005.
 See: [The Economist Map](http://www.economist.com/node/21648856)